 ''' tell application "Adobe Illustrator" make new document make new rectangle in current document with properties ? {position:{100, 500}, height:100, width:100} make new text frame in current document with properties ? {kind:area text, text path:the result, name:"tf1", ? contents:"This is two text frames linked together as one story, with? text flowing from the first to the last.
-First frame content. "} make new rectangle in current document with properties ? {position:{300, 700}, height:100, width:100} make new text frame in current document with properties ? {kind:area text, text path:the result, name:"tf2", ? contents:"Second frame content." } '''
+First frame content. "} make new rectangle in current document with properties ? {position:{300, 700}, height:100, width:100} make new text frame in current document with properties ? {kind:area text, text path:the result, name:"tf2", ? contents:"Second frame content." } --use the next frame property to thread the frames '''